alessandrofrancesconi/NiceCameraExample/README.md

 --------

 So I decided to make a "custom" guide to this subject, without HTML pages but directly with a working Eclipse project.
-I can't guarantee that it's 100% good, but surely it's a good starting point and obviously everyone can make it better by fixing some mistakes that came from my keyboard.
+I can't guarantee that it's 100% good (I can't test it eveywhere), but surely it's a good starting point and obviously everyone can make it better by fixing some mistakes that came from my keyboard.

 The project is intended to demonstrate how a basic Camera app should be, and also:
-* to describe some key-methods to watch a Camera preview on different screen formats
+* to describe some key-methods to enable a Camera preview on different screen formats
 * to describe how to make it so that it's supported from API 8
 * to set the starting point for real-time preview buffers interaction.